snoonetIRC/website/content/community/r4r/rules.md

 Channel is strictly 18+

-1. Don’t be an asshole.
-This goes for sexist generalizations, racist and homophobic slurs/remarks, ad hominems, being obnoxious, etc. In general, respect people’s boundaries and be civil.
+1. Don't be an asshole.
+This goes for sexist generalizations, racist and homophobic slurs/remarks, ad hominems, being obnoxious, etc. In general, respect people's boundaries and be civil.
 If someone finds your humor or choice of topic offensive, please respect that.
 If you feel that someone is being rude to you, please speak up and/or notify a mod as soon as possible.

 2. Attention "whoring" is not tolerated in the channel.
 This means being overtly sexual, spamming pictures of yourself, asking for compliments, and just general attention seeking comments.
 Mods have the right to decide what is considered to be attention "whoring" and have the right to warn, kick, and ban if necessary.